-Saves A-1 in "Ainv.txt" (format: i, j, val; where i, j, are the index level for the additive genetic effect).
+Save A in "Ainv.txt" (format: i, j, val with i, j, the index level for the additive genetic effect).

 The following options use the information of the original ID (alphanumeric) stored in the 10th column of the "renaddxx.ped" file created by RENUMF90.